-The American Health Council has warmly welcomed Eugene N. Myers, MD, BS onto the Physician Board.
+The American Health Council has warmly appointed Eugene N. Myers, MD, BS as “Best in Medicine.”
 With an impressive career spanning 33 years, the esteemed professional has been recognized for his outstanding accomplishments in otolaryngology and teaching.

 Dr. Myers has an impressive academic portfolio, beginning with his studies in 1954 when he received his Bachelor of Science BS at the University of Pennsylvania.
 With a strong desire to continue his medical training, Dr. Myers then went on to the Temple University School Medicine where he subsequently achieved his Doctor of Medicine MD in 1960.
 He then furthered his education in 1962 at the Boston Veterans Administration Hospital where he undertook his general surgery internship and a Mt.
 Sinai Hospital internship in 1961.
 Dr. Myers then embarked on his teaching fellowship at the Massachusetts Eye and Ear Infirmary, followed by his residency at the same establishment.